gnarvaja/cordova-plugin-lotadata-sdk/README.md

 # Cordova Plugin for LotaData SDK

-Check the [SDK Documentation](https://docs.lotadata.com/) for usage instructions.
+Check the [SDK Documentation](https://docs.lotadata.com/) for more instructions and our [demo repository](https://github.com/LotaData-Inc/cordova-sample-app) for an example of installing and using the plugin along with a Cordova app.

 ## Installation